Updated: Sep 30, 2020

 1. Preheat the oven to 190C (170C fan forced).
 Brush bottom and sides of the tin with thin layer of butter, line the bottom with parchment paper.

-2. Prepare dry ingredients: Mix all purpose flour, rye flour, ginger, cinnamon, cloves, allspice, cardamom, nutmeg, ground pepper, baking soda and then sift all dry ingredients.
+2. Prepare dry ingredients: Mix all purpose flour, rye flour, baking soda and then sift.
 Set aside.

 3. Prepare zesty sugar: In a small bowl mix brown sugar, caster sugar, coarse salt, orange and lemon zests.
 Rub zests into sugars - use your finger tips (to release zesty flavour).

-4. Mix beer with honey until honey is fully dissolved (make sure beer is at room temperature) and cover with a lid.
+4. Mix beer with honey until honey is fully dissolved (make sure beer is at room temperature).
+Add spices - ginger, cinnamon, allspice, nutmeg, cardamom, cloves, coriander, ground black pepper and cover with a lid.

 6. Bake for 30min at 190C (170C fan forced), then for 25min at 175C (155C fan forced).